AchiiAddict/Vidi/README.md

 - C#

 ## 📌 Project Status
-This project was developed as a learning project.
+This project was developed as a learning experience to explore core game development concepts in Unity.

-Core systems such as camera switching, anomaly logic, and atmosphere design have been implemented.
+Implemented systems include:
+- Camera switching system
+- Anomaly detection logic
+- Basic audio-visual atmosphere design

 ## 👤 Author
-Developed by a solo developer.
+Developed by Doğukan Mavi

+- Solo Game Developer
+- Focused on Unity and C# development
 ## 📸 Screenshots

 ### 🏠 Main Menu